Yaroster/skoomaDen.me/src/content/blog/The teas that arrived in may.md

 # They're Here!

 The wait is finally over!
 After a week longer than expected, my eagerly awaited package from white2tea has arrived, all the way from Guangzhou.
 Here's a rundown of the teas that made their way to my doorstep.
-If you guys remember my [Teas arriving in May !](https://skoomaden.me/posts/teas-arriving-in-may/) post, you may be shocked to see I *still* didn't recieve everything, and honestly, that's okay, Guangzhou is a long way from here by foot anyway so I guess I'd rather wait for the package to come than go get it myself.
+If you guys remember my [Teas arriving in May !](https://skoomaden.me/posts/teas-arriving-in-may/) post, you may be shocked to see I <mark>still</mark> didn't recieve everything, and honestly, that's okay, Guangzhou is a long way from here by foot anyway so I guess I'd rather wait for the package to come than go get it myself.

 Alright !
 Let's get Started !